Disinformation campaigns could push Syria back to civil war – DW – 01/03/2025

 Partially or completely untrue social media posts likely originate from a variety of sources.
 There are so many interests with a stake in Syria and such a large amount of misinformation, it would be hard to easily trace anything back to one actor.
 This is also due to overlapping interests and unrelated bad actors amplifying one another's fake news.

-Firstly, Syrians are likely publishing false posts on social media either accidentally because they believe them to be true and don't have tools to verify them, or because of their own personal agendas or concerns.
+Firstly, Syrians are likely publishing false posts on social media either accidentally because they believe them to be true and don't have tools to verify them, or to further their own personal agendas or concerns.

-Additionally, as Rana Ali Adeeb, a scholar at Canada's Concordia University who researches how emotion shapes perceptions of fake news, wrote in an op-ed last month, there's still a lot of uncertainty and fear in Syria.
+Additionally, as Rana Ali Adeeb, a scholar at Concordia University in Montreal, Canada who researches how emotion shapes perceptions of fake news, wrote in an op-ed last month, there's still a lot of uncertainty and fear in Syria.
 "The emotional contagion of fake news is especially dangerous in fragile times like these," she pointed out.

-All this makes ordinary people "far more vulnerable to misinformation and disinformation, something Assad supporters, Iran and Russia know and are exploiting," al-Shimale told DW.
+All this makes ordinary people "far more vulnerable to misinformation and disinformation, something Assad supporters, Iran and Russia know and are exploiting," Al-Shimale said.

 International interference